severin-lemaignan/presentation-codesign/README.md

 schools for autistic children.

-*Firest presented at the [BAILAR2021 workshop](https://sites.google.com/view/bailar-2021/) in August 2021*
+*First presented at the [BAILAR2021 workshop](https://sites.google.com/view/bailar-2021/) in August 2021*

+*2nd, augmented, version presented at LAAS-CNRS, Dec 2021*